 Food and drink

-Throughout our week in London, we found the most economical lunch option was to pop into one of the many ready made sandwich chain stores, where you can quickly grab a sandwich, salad or ready made lunch and a drink for around £10 each (AUD 18) Still not cheap by Australian standards, but the cheapest option when you consider that an average counter meal will cost around £25 (AUD 45) without drinks.
+Throughout our week in London, we found the most economical lunch option was to pop into one of the many ready made sandwich chain stores.
+Here you can quickly grab a sandwich, salad or ready made lunch and a drink for around £10 each (AUD 18.)
+Still not cheap by Australian standards, but the cheapest option when you consider that an average counter meal will cost around £25 (AUD 45) without drinks.

-We enjoyed the typical counter meals – pie n chips, burger n chips, fish n chips at the local pubs, but were disappointed to find that there was no variety – the menus were standardised by the same franchise in every pub we visited and were around double the cost of a counter meal in Australia (AUD 45 without drinks).
+We enjoyed the typical counter meals – pie n chips, burger n chips, fish n chips at the local pub However, we were disappointed to find that there was no variety.
+The menus were standardised by the same franchise in every pub we visited and were around double the cost of a counter meal in Australia (AUD 45 without drinks).
 A glass of wine and a middy of beer cost around £12.50 (AUD 22)

 We also grabbed a few essentials – bread rolls, cheese, water, fruit and wine from the local supermarket and packed snacks in our backpack each day.

-Our one extravagance was to book two guided tours – one a whole day in London and one to Windsor Castle, Bath and Stonehenge.
-At AUD170 each these were not cheap, but we felt we got our value for money, as these also provided entry into the main attractions we wished to visit, as well as transport to those out of London on the second tour.
+Our one extravagance was to book two guided tours.
+The first was a whole day in London.
+Our second tour was to Windsor Castle, Bath and Stonehenge.
+At AUD170 each these were not cheap, but we felt we got our value for money.
+These also provided entry into the main attractions we wished to visit, as well as transport to those out of London on the second tour.